RidaHajjAli/In-Memory-RAG/README.md

    ```

 2. **Query Interface**:
-   - Enter your query about Lebanese hospitals or the medical situation.
+   - Enter your query about the documents given or uploaded in the UI.
    - Upload files dynamically to include their content in the search results.
-   - Type `quit` to exit the application.

 ---